BUSINESS RESEARCH

 AI in Team Leadership: 5 Key Challenges and the Opportunities They Unlock

 The integration of artificial intelligence (AI) into workplaces is transforming how teams collaborate, innovate and achieve their goals.
 However, this shift presents unique challenges for leaders, starting with the urgent need to cultivate digital literacy that extends beyond technical skills; it involves understanding AI’s capabilities, interpreting its outputs, and addressing its limitations.
-According to a study by Carolus et al. (2023), leaders who invest in enhancing their teams’ AI literacy empower employees to engage confidently with AI tools, leading to improved performance and decision-making.
+Research indicates that the positive relationship between AI literacy and workforce performance is strengthened in organisations with supportive learning cultures that provide resources and psychological safety, while rigid or unsupportive environments can limit the impact of individual AI competencies (Qaiser et al., 2025).
 Practical approaches such as interactive workshops, team discussions, and case studies can help build trust in AI, shifting its perception from a potential barrier to an empowering resource.

 Balancing human judgement with AI insights is another critical challenge.
 While AI excels at processing data and identifying trends, leaders must interpret these insights within the unique dynamics of their teams.
 For example, if an AI tool flags declining performance metrics, effective leaders also consider personal circumstances, team dynamics, and cultural nuances before acting.
-Research by Vivek and Nayak (2023) highlights that leaders who combine emotional intelligence with AI insights achieve better outcomes, as their decisions remain empathetic and tailored.
+Research by Vivek and Krupskyi found that leaders who integrate both emotional intelligence and AI are better equipped to handle complex decision-making and strategic planning.
+(Vivek and Krupskyi, 2024).
 AI should complement, not replace, human judgement, ensuring that leadership decisions are both data-informed and deeply human.

 So, despite its transformative potential, AI cannot replace the core pillars of leadership: empathy, trust, and human connection.
 Leaders must ensure that AI enhances, rather than overshadows, the human elements of their role.
 Thoughtful integration of AI allows leaders to free up time to focus on building stronger relationships, enhancing team collaboration, and driving shared success.
 By leveraging AI as a tool for empowerment, leaders can navigate the complexities of the modern workplace while inspiring their teams to embrace the future with confidence.